SWC-OSG-Workshop/general/novice/git/03-conflict.md

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets` repository:
+The file `mars.txt` currently looks like this in both local copies of our `planets` repository
+(the one in our home directory and the one in `/tmp`):

 ~~~
 $ cat mars.txt